Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 This project aims to gate Discord server/channels with Superfluid streams.
 Exclusive channel content and perks can be accessed by users who are streaming super tokens to the server admin account through the Superfluid protocol.

+I have also implemented periodic checks to ensure a stream is not terminated or flowRate is reduced for each user with the `streamer` role and remove the role if the stream is terminated or flowRate is reduced.
+This helps to ensure that only active streamers have access to our exclusive channels and perks.

 ### Prerequisites

 1. A Discord account